yukarikatsuhara/datasci_223/README.md

 NA

 ## Instructions for running the submitted code
+Environment Setup: Python 3

+Project Object: Make functions to make the grade

+Expected output: Values indicated in the instruction

 ## Notes on any difficulties encountered
 I could learn the following new command and need to use it more efficiently.